-When parents need to contact their children at school, the office staff will attempt to deliver the message as promptly as possible.
-Middle School messages are taped to the student's locker.
-In case of serious emergencies, students can be pulled from classes to come to the phone.
-Please do not call, text, email, or message your child during school hours.

-Messages received in the office after 2:00pm are often difficult to deliver before dismissal.
-Please try to get messages into the office earlier in the day.
+When parents need to relay a message to their child, the Receptionist will electronically deliver it as promptly as possible to the homeroom teacher (for lower school), or current period teacher (for middle school).
+In case of serious emergencies, students can be pulled from classes via the classroom phone, to come to the receptionist.
+Please do not call, text, email, or message your child during school hours prior to (3:00 p.m.).
+Messages received after 2:00 p.m. are difficult for teachers to receive before dismissal.
+Please try to get messages to the receptionist as early in the day as possible.